 COUNTRY DESCRIPTION: Mexico is a Spanish-speaking country about three times the size of Texas, consisting of 31 states and one federal district.

 The capital is Mexico City.
-Mexico has a rapidly developing economy, ranked by the International Monetary Fund as the fourteenth
+Mexico has a rapidly developing economy, ranked by the World Bank as the thirteenth largest in

-largest in the world.
-The climate ranges from tropical to arid, and the terrain consists of coastal lowlands, central high
+the world in terms of GDP.
+The climate ranges from tropical to arid, and the terrain consists of coastal lowlands, central

-Many cities throughout Mexico are popular tourist destinations for U.S. citizens.
-Travelers should note that location-specific information contained below is not confined solely to those cities, but can reflect conditions throughout Mexico.
+Many cities throughout Mexico are popular tourist destinations for U.S. citizens and in 2013 U.S. citizens continued to account for the largest foreign tourist population visiting Mexico.
+Travelers should note that location-specific information contained below is not confined solely to those cities identified, but can reflect conditions throughout Mexico.
 Although the majority of visitors to Mexico thoroughly enjoy their stay, a small number experience difficulties and serious inconveniences.

 Please read the State Department's Background Notes on Mexico and the Mexico Travel Warning for additional information.

 SMART TRAVELER ENROLLMENT PROGRAM (STEP)/EMBASSY, CONSULATE & CONSULAR AGENCY LOCATIONS: U.S. citizens living or traveling in Mexico are encouraged to sign up for the Smart Traveler Enrollment Program in order to obtain updated information on local travel and security.
-U.S. citizens without Internet access may sign up directly with the nearest U.S. embassy or consulate.
-Enrolling is important; it allows the State Department to assist U.S. citizens in an emergency and keep you up to date with important safety and security announcements.
+U.S. citizens without Internet access may sign up directly at the nearest U.S. embassy or consulate.
+Enrolling is important; it allows our consular officers to assist U.S. citizens in an emergency and keep you up to date with important safety and security announcements.

 For the locations of all consular operations in Mexico, complete with links to Embassy and Consulate websites, please consult